 Since 2012, when it was established, I have been co-chair of the Financial Education and Capability Commission, which is focused on helping students afford a college education and enhancing financial literacy in Maryland.
 Since its creation, the commission has made a number of recommendations to the legislature that would increase the use of 529 savings accounts by Maryland families; increase support for programs and tools that would help Maryland high school students afford and complete college; improve Maryland’s college financial aid system; and expand student access to college advising while in high school.

 Another piece of legislation that I’m very proud of helps students when they are applying to college by requiring public institutions of higher education to provide all first-time, full-time undergraduate freshmen with information on the cost of higher education at the institution.
-HB 18, which became law in 2014, now requires public institutions of higher education to either mail or provide electronically to all college-bound students information from the Financial Aid Shopping Sheet.
+HB 18 (2014) now requires public institutions of higher education to either mail or provide electronically to all college-bound students information from the Financial Aid Shopping Sheet.
 This sheet was created by the U.S. Department of Education to help college-bound students fully understand the costs they would be incurring at all the schools they are considering.